CiscoDevNet/sastre/README.md

 - The --name format specification can contain multiple occurrences of {name}.
 Each occurrence may contain a regular expression separated by a space: {name &lt;regex&gt;}.
 The regular expressions must contain one or more capturing groups, which define the segments of the original name to "copy".
 Segments matching each capturing group are concatenated and "pasted" to the {name} position.
 - If name regex does not match, {name &lt;regex&gt;} is replaced with an empty string.
-- A transform option under the list task allows one to verify of the effect of a name-regex (e.g. as used by the --name format specification in the migrate task).
+- The 'list transform' task can be used to verify the effect of a name-regex (e.g. as used by the --name format specification in the migrate task).

 Example: